hdtodd/DECSYSTEM-20-on-Raspberry-Pi/00Install-Guide.md

 ## Testing TCP/IP Connectivity

 Reboot your DEC20 system.
 Type `^C` to get the command prompt.
 Log in as yourself.

+> [!WARNING]
+> If you are on a single-network-interface host, you may find that you can only connect to the guest DEC20 from _another_ computer.

 If you're running on a Pi as host, type: